raspberrypi/documentation/remote-access/access-over-Internet/README.md

 sudo weavedinstaller
 ```

 The remot3.it installer will ask you to create a remot3.it user account by entering an email address and a password.
+Or you can create an account here www.remot3.it.
 Follow the on-screen menus to give your Pi a device name and choose what TCP ports/services to enable for remote access.

-Sign In to your account at www.remot3.it   Your remot3.it account is now a private Internet VPN connection service to your Pi without port forwarding.
+Now access your Pi from anywhere by Signing In to www.remot3.it.

 For more detailed instructions and examples see [Getting Started with remot3.it for Pi](http://forum.weaved.com/t/how-to-get-started-with-remot3-it-for-pi/1029).
 For further assistance email support@remot3.it